TKeita07/MoreOrder/MoreOrder_Thunderstore/README.md

 # MoreOrder

-Adds customisable chanches to spawn Shrine of Orders.
+Adds customizable chances to spawn Shrines of Order.

-Doesnt modify the default spawns, just adds MORE shrines !
+Doesn't modify the default spawns — just adds more shrines!

-You can customise the probabilities of spawning a shrine for each Stages.
+You can customize the spawn probability for each stage.

-The probabilities stays the same for maps of the same stage (Like Distant Roost and Titanic Plains in Stage 1).
+The probabilities remain the same for maps within the same stage (like Distant Roost and Titanic Plains in Stage 1).